 The Ethel and Herman Midlo Center for New Orleans Studies promotes understanding of New Orleans history, culture, politics, and public policy

-issues through sponsored events and coordination of interdisciplinary courses and
+issues.
+It sponsors events and coordinates interdisciplinary courses and seminars

-seminars at the University of New Orleans, facilitating the writing of new general
+at the University of New Orleans, facilitates the writing of new general histories

-histories of New Orleans and Louisiana, hosting conferences that enable scholars to
+of New Orleans and Louisiana, hosts conferences that enable scholars to share their

-share their research findings about New Orleans, serving as an institutional home
+research findings about New Orleans, serves as an institutional home for international

-for international scholars, and as a repository for research materials about the culture
+scholars, and as a repository for research materials about the culture and folklore

-and folklore of the City.
-Since its inception, The Midlo Center has sponsored a series
+of the City.
+Since its inception, The Midlo Center has sponsored a series of high-profile

-of high profile outreach projects that have helped to circulate this information back
+outreach projects that have helped to circulate this information back into the community

-into the community that it serves while successfully applying for a range of research
+that it serves while successfully applying for a range of research grants to expand